dbosak01/sassy/README.md

 <!-- badges: end -->

-  The **sassy** package is a meta-package that aims to bring several SAS concepts to R.  These concepts include data sassyaries, format catalogs, data dictionaries, a traceable log, and a reporting package inspired by PROC REPORT and ODS.
+  The **sassy** package is a meta-package that aims to bring several SAS® concepts to R.  These concepts include data libraries, format catalogs, data dictionaries, a traceable log, and a reporting package inspired by PROC REPORT and ODS.